MyResearch Frequently Asked Questions

 If changes are needed after submission, the Research Office can unsubmit the application upon request.
 This will allow the Researcher to make the necessary amendments before re-submitting the application for review.

-How can I check who can see my application and give someone view or edit access?
+How can I check who can see my application and how do I share an application or project?

-Under the Applications tab, click on the identifier number and select 'Invite user to register or share application'.
-This will provide you with an overview of who has view or edit access, and also give you the option to add another user.
+- Under the Applications tab, click on the identifier number and select 'Invite user to register or share application'.
+Under the Projects tab, click on the project title and select 'Invite user to register or share application'.
+This will provide you with an overview of who has view or edit access and also give you the option to add another user to your application or project.

 What happens if I don’t have the Ethics application in place but I need one.
 Can I still submit the funding application form?